 Jen May Pastores, Student Leadership Facilitator, Honolulu

 Jen May Pastores grew up in a military family and lived in different countries before moving to O'ahu where she attended Moanalua High School.
 She studied journalism at the University of Hawaii and California State University of Northridge where she received her B.A. in Journalism.
 After graduation she taught in the Los Angeles Unified School District and later helped developed a high school after-school program as Director of Leadership Development in Visalia, California where she was recognized for her innovative work in youth engagement.
-She is also a documentary photographer and freelance writer and is happy to be back in Hawai'i where she considers home.
+She is also a documentary photographer and freelance writer and is happy to be back in Hawai'i where she calls home.

 Lahela Manning, Student Leadership Facilitator, Leeward